-As the Group is primarily involved in construction business, paramount importance is given to safety and health of our employees.
-The Group proactively works to deliver safety initiatives in minimising potential health and safety risks at work site and the impact of industrial accidents by establishing occupational health and safety management systems accredited with ISO 45001: 2018 as well as organising safety training for its workforce.
+As the Group is primarily involved in the construction business, paramount importance is given to the health and safety of our employees.
+The Group proactively works to deliver safety initiatives that minimise potential health-and-safety risks at work sites and the impact of industrial accidents.
+This is done by establishing occupational health-and-safety management systems accredited with ISO45001:2018 as well as organising safety training for the workforce.

-Inappropriate operation of machineries can result in injuries to workers and damage to property.
-Hence, we are determined to ensure that all construction works are carried out according to high health and safety standards in practical terms.
-Warning signs are posted in prominent positions regarding potential health impact of construction activities, appropriate handling procedures, and preventive measures with a goal to protect employees from occupational hazards and injuries.
-Personal protective equipment such as safety helmets, safety goggles, safety shoes and high visibility clothing are provided and are required for all personnel who work at project sites.
-At the workplace, sufficient first-aid kits are in place and periodic checking and maintenance of machineries and equipment are conducted to safeguard employees' health and safety.
+Inappropriate operation of machinery can result in injuries to workers and damage to property.
+We are therefore determined to ensure that all construction work is carried out according to high health-and-safety standards in practical terms.
+Warning signs have been posted in prominent positions regarding the potential health impact of construction activities, appropriate handling procedures, and preventive measures with the goal of protecting employees from occupational hazards and injuries.
+The Group provides personal protective equipment such as safety helmets, safety goggles, safety shoes and high-visibility clothing and requires all workers who work at project sites to wear them.
+To ensure the health and safety of our employees, sufficient first-aid kits are in place and machinery and equipment are regularly checked and maintained in order to safeguard employees' health and safety in the workplace.

-Our safety and health policies are actively participated by all levels of management and supervision staff to explore and implement various approaches to establish a safe working environment.
-The Group provides relevant occupational health and safety training to our staff and workers such as safety induction training, safety toolbox talks, specific training for high-risk activities, and periodic emergency contingency drills to heighten employee awareness of workplace hazards and ensure they are competent to discharge their occupational health and safety ("OHS") responsibilities and obligations, and respond to emergencies.
+The Group provides relevant occupational health-and-safety training to our staff and workers, including safety induction training, safety toolbox talks, specific training for high-risk activities, and regular emergency contingency drills to heighten employees' awareness of workplace hazards and ensure that they are competent to discharge their occupational health-and-safety ("OHS") responsibilities and obligations and respond to emergencies.

-Regular safety meetings are held between safety officer and site supervision teams together with the participation of sub-contractors and worker's representatives to share the latest information and best practices regarding OHS.
-Safety officers are responsible to conduct site inspections to ensure that the Group's existing business operations and working procedures are in compliant with health and safety standards.
-Review and checking for updates of relevant laws and regulations are also performed on a regular basis.
+Regular safety meetings are held between safety officers, site supervision teams and sub-contractors and workers' representatives to share the latest information and best practices regarding OHS.
+Safety officers are responsible for conducting site inspections to ensure that the Group's existing business operations and working procedures comply with health and safety standards.
+These procedures are reviewed and the relevant laws and regulations checked for updates on a regular basis.

-For the Reporting Period, the work injury statistics for the Group were as follows:
+For the Reporting Period, the work injury statistics for the Group are as follows:

-Work Injury Statistics Unit 2019/20 2018/19 Number of work-related fatalities Case(s) 0 0 Rate of work-related fatalities Percentage 0% 0% Number of reported accidents (sick leave > 3 days) Case(s) 3 11 Lost days due to work injury Day(s) 2,049 1,147
+Work Injury Statistics Unit 2020/21 2019/20 Number of work-related fatalities Case(s) 0 0 Rate of work-related fatalities Percentage 0% 0% Number of reported accidents (sick leave > 3 days) Case(s) 5 3 Days lost due to work injury Day(s) 928 2,049